Nmurphy4415/content-ops-starter/content/pages/index.md

       text: EASY WORKOUT AND NUTRITION TRACKING
       color: text-dark
       type: TitleBlock
-    subtitle: Communicate directly with Nate
+    subtitle: Communicate with Nate and share progress
     text: >
       Everfit App includes training, nutrition, progress tracking, habit coaching and messaging at no extra cost to you.